 How to get help

 Many thanks to Scott for sharing his thoughts about the collapse of Thomas Cook.
 If you are a passenger who has been affected then please refer to this dedicated CAA Thomas Cook website where you’ll find all the information you need about getting home and claiming refunds.
-Further practical advice as to what action you can take can be found in this post by Helen Dewdney, The Complaining Cow.

 Our heartfelt sympathies at this very difficult time are with all those who have suffered the loss of their jobs.
 Help for people worried about getting their pay or redundancy money can be found via the The Insolvency Service.
 Further advice as to how to deal with debts and redundancy is available via this blog by Debt Camel.